- What is an Airbnb Payment Scam?

 Double Down on Cybersecurity Measures

 Run an antivirus scan on your device if you clicked on any links from the scammer.
-Change your passwords for Airbnb and your email or any other apps that you used to communicate with the scammer—they may also have been trying to steal your information.
+Change your passwords for Airbnb, your email, or any other apps you used to communicate with the scammer—they may also have been trying to steal your information.

 File a Police Report